MicroSaaSFactory

 Capabilities

-• Inspect GitHub, Cloud Run, Stripe, and Resend connection status inside product lanes.
+• Inspect GitHub, Cloud Run, Stripe, and Resend connection context inside product lanes.

 • Refresh integration snapshots before trusting stale launch evidence.

-• Keep deployment, billing, and onboarding signals attached to product readiness.
+• Keep deployment, revenue, and onboarding signals attached to product decisions.

 Recommended next steps